Find public stargazing events and astronomy activities near you using our events map.

 View our map of publicly accessible dark sky locations where you can Go Stargazing.

-This year’s Geminid meteor shower takes place from 4th December to the 16th December with peak activity on the evening of the 13th December through to the morning of 14th December.
+The annual Geminid meteor shower takes place from 4th December to the 16th December with peak activity on the evening of the 13th December through to the morning of 14th December.
 This particular meteor shower is well known for putting on a good show compared to others with the potential of seeing up to 120Read More

 Surprise your favourite astronomer and give them something astronomical this Christmas!
 Here are some ideas and suggestions of presents to give to enthusiastic stargazers, both young and old, for Christmas 2018 including the best telescope to buy for beginners (including children), astronomy books, stargazing experience vouchers and stocking fillers!
 If you have any questions orRead More